JAML-org/scavengerhunt/README.md

 * Choose 'Add Firebase to your web app' to get the necessary credentials for the config.js file.
 * Create a database in test mode.
 * Make sure the database type is 'Realtime Database'.
+* Turn on Email/Password as Sign-in provider under Authentication.

 ### Installing